WoTTsecurity/wott-io/_posts/2019-09-09-what-is-mtls.md

 {% asset blog/tls-structure.png srcset:width="1300 2x" srcset:width="650 1x" alt="Breakdown of the TLS structure" %}

 The protocol/handshake layer is where the cryptographic 'magic' takes place.
-It manages the encryption algorithm used (also known as cipher) and key exchange, usually known as PKI (public key infrastructure).
-The PKI is signed for by the Certificate Authority and is what gives an endpoint its cryptographic identity.
+It manages the encryption algorithm used (also known as cipher) and public key exchange which is contained within a certificate.
+This certificate is signed for by a Certificate Authority and is what gives an endpoint its cryptographic identity.
 Basically, the server being accessed has an associated x509 certificate from a CA which is exchanged in this handshake protocol.
-This certificate contains information regarding the server's name, its public key (PKI), and a 'signiature.'
+This certificate contains information regarding the server's name, its public key, and a 'signiature.'
 This is why we often refer to this as 'digtal signage.'

 The certificate is then verified by each endpoint according to its signiature which is the provider of the certificate, the CA. With mTLS, it's the exact same except both the server and client verify each other so each endpoint has an x509 certificate.
 You can think of the CA as vouching for a device's identity.